 How long does it take to recover after giving birth?

-Recovery is different for every woman.
+Recovery is different for most women.
 This is why the first six weeks after birth is considered the necessary time to recover.
 Your body has been through a lot, and even if you don’t feel any soreness after only a week, you should still give your body time to heal.

 For a vaginal birth, recovery can happen anywhere from 3 to 6 weeks, depending on whether you had a perineal tear and how long you were pushing.

-With a C-section delivery, expect to spend at least 3 days in the hospital and a recovery time of 4 to 6 weeks before your body feels normal again.
+With a C-section delivery, expect to spend at least 3 days in the hospital and a recovery time of 4 to 6 weeks after delivery before your body feels normal again.

 How long should you rest after giving birth?

-You should rest at least 3 weeks after giving birth.
+You should rest at least 3 weeks after delivery.
 Even after 3 weeks, you should be resting as much as you can.
 Your body has been through a lot and needs time to heal and recover.